-The payment ecosystem is large, growing and going through disruption.
-Customer expectations for value-added services, heightened competition due to the emergence of FinTechs, a range of new payment-enabling technologies and an ever-changing regulatory landscape have led to the development of an open and collaborative payments ecosystem, according to a report by Capgemini on the “Top 10 Trends in Payments in 2018.”
+The payment ecosystem is large, growing, and going through disruption.
+Customer expectations for value-added services heightened competition due to the emergence of FinTechs, a range of new payment-enabling technologies, and an ever-changing regulatory landscape has led to the development of an open and collaborative payments ecosystem, according to a report by Capgemini on the “Top 10 Trends in Payments in 2018.”

 “And this new ecosystem is expected to spur collaboration among stakeholders, which may force all players to reassess their roles,” says the report.
 So what will this mean for video service providers and the offerings you provide your customers?
 Here’s our take on some trends to consider: